Architects of Systemic Change

 WWX17 Board of Directors

-Mrs. Tiffany Davis is a legacy-rooted advocate and creative systems builder whose leadership bridges operational excellence, artistic transmission, and justice-informed care.
-As a Blueprint Steward and member of the WWX17 Board of Directors, she brings over two decades of experience in homelessness advocacy, movement design, and community empowerment.
+Mrs. Tiffany Davis is a legacy‑rooted advocate and creative systems builder whose leadership bridges operational excellence, artistic transmission, and justice‑informed care.
+As a Blueprint Steward and member of the WWX17 Board of Directors, she brings more than 20 years of experience in homelessness advocacy, movement design, and community empowerment.

 Since 2000, Mrs. Davis has served underserved populations with both rigor and relational depth—designing systems that uplift, connect, and endure.
 Her professional background in the automotive assembly industry has equipped her with a sharp eye for process, leadership, and infrastructure.
 As the founder of Ramey6 Designs, she channels entrepreneurial creativity into solutions that reflect WWX17’s Blueprint: Justice, Love, and Legacy.